 Sound also needs careful consideration.
 While raising the volume too high can be stressful and difficult to process, many older people with dementia may also be hard of hearing.
 That’s why we strongly encourage that cinemas ask their audience for feedback during and after the screenings to find a good balance.
 Films with loud bangs or sudden noises may also be best avoided.

-5. Listening to people living with dementia
+5. Listen to people living with dementia

 We created our guide to dementia-friendly film screenings to give cinemas the tools and support they need.
 But nothing here is more valuable than the experiences of people living with dementia.

 Just as the small adjustments above can make a meaningful difference, your suggestion could help create a better cinema experience for everyone.

-Want to know more about dementia-friendly cinema?
+Want to know more about making your organisation more dementia-friendly?